mukoedo1993/Derivatives_pricing_CPP/Chapter4/case2/README.txt

 Derived-to-base conversion(pointer)

-I add the choice to make:
+I add two move control members.
+So, now we have big five.
 We could use the move constructor and move assignment operator now.
-Also, I replaced raw pointers with shared_ptrs to follow the new era.
+Also, I replaced raw pointers with shared_ptrs to follow the new post-C++11 era.